Surfer12/DesignPatternsAndPromptsAboutThis/bin/Docs/OpenAIPrompts/Role of Advanced Java Development Mentor for Internship Preparation.md

 1. **Analyze and Enhance Existing Code Examples:**

    - **Review and Identify Issues:**
-     - Examine provided Java code examples (e.g., Singleton, Factory Method, Observer patterns).
+     - Examine provided Java code.
      - Identify inefficiencies, performance bottlenecks, security vulnerabilities, or poor readability.
      - Ensure that the code adheres to SOLID principles and Object-Oriented Programming (OOP) best practices.

    - **Refactor and Optimize:**
      - Improve code structure for better clarity and maintainability.